Bottr-js/Bottr/middleman/source/docs/twitter-client.html.md

 ---
 # Twitter Client

-The Twitter Client to allow your bot to communicate via Tweets on Twitter.
+The Twitter Client allows your bot to communicate via Tweets on Twitter.
 The client will respond to tweets which mention the bot's name (i.e `@bottymcbotface`).

 ## Basic Usage